deanebarker/contentful-webhook-server/README.md

 2. A specific Name (and _any_ Topic)
 3. A combination of specific Topic and specific Name

 The `WebhookDispatcher` maintains an internal collection of all handlers and the crieria under which each should execute.
-When a webhook request is received, the request is compared to each handler and executed if the request matches the specified criteria.
+When a webhook request is received, the request is evaluated by each handler.
+The handler is executed if the request matches its specified criteria.

+The actual collection is a `List<WebhookHandler>`.
+It can be visualized like this:

+    [1] Name: "Webhook1"
+        ForTopic: "ContentManagement.Entry.publish"
+        ForName: "*"
+        Handler: [a Func<WebhookEventArgs, WebhookHandlerLogEntry> delegate]

+    [2] Name: "Webhook2"
+        ForTopic: "ContentManagement.Entry.auto_save"
+        ForName: "AutoSave for Blog Posts"
+        Handler: [a Func<WebhookEventArgs, WebhookHandlerLogEntry> delegate]

+    [etc]

+The inbound `WebRequestBase` (from the controller) is converted to a `WebhookRequest` which is succesively passed into `WebhookHandler.IsMatch` for each item in the collection.
+Matching handlers are executed.

 The specification of what combination of these values is required for a particular handler to execute is called "registering" a handler.
 You "register" a handler to respond to one (or multiple) of the above scenarios.
 You do this in one of two ways...